The following factors are known to make those who are waxed more likely to have adverse reactions. If you have any of these please let Setsuko know.

 Waxing is a way to remove hair from the root.
-Regrowth will occur, and most people will need to do waxing every 4-6 weeks depends on the area of body.
+Regrowth will occur, and most people will need to do the waxing every 4-6 weeks depending on the area of the body.
 It has been proven very effective in removing large amounts of hair and has softer re-growth compared to shaving which results in hard stubble due to stimulation of razor on the pores.

-A downside to waxing is discomfort, which can be uncomfortable in sensitive areas, or for people with sensitive skin.
+A downside to waxing is discomfort.
+Waxing can be uncomfortable in sensitive areas, or for people with sensitive skin.
 It is also common to experience redness, puffiness, bumps or irritation after waxing.
-Redness and irritation however subside in a few hours, if not within the same day.
+Redness and irritation, however, subside in a few hours, if not within the same day.

 Registered Address: Setsuko Beauty Clinic Ltd,